-(g) The earnings of citizens/nationals of one Contracting Party who work in connection with investment in accordance with the laws and in the territory of the other Contracting Party.
+(g) The earnings of citizens/nationals of one Contracting Party who work in connection with investment in the territory of the other Contracting Party.

-(2) Nothing in paragraph (I) of this Article shall affect the transfer of any compensation under Article 6 of this Agreement.
+(2) Nothing in paragraph (1) of this Article shall affect the transfer of any compensation under Article 6 of this Agreement.

-(3) Unless otherwise agreed to between the parties, currency transfer under paragraph (1) of this Article shall be permitted in the currency of the original Investment or any other convertible currency.
-Such transfer shall be made at the prevailing market or official rate of exchange whichever is applicable on the date of transfer in the country effecting the transfer.
+(3) Unless otherwise agreed to between the parties, currency transfer under paragraph (1) of this Article shall be permitted in the currency of the original investment or any other convertible currency.
+Such transfer shall be made at the prevailing market rate of exchange on the date of transfer.